jfellus/pgcc/README.md

 - PGCC generates handsome and efficient C++ code out of the Neural Net graphs
 - PGCC allows nested networks (macroscripts in Promethe©) without cries  (see demo)
 - PGCC takes care of parallel execution for you by infering async/sync/sequential links (see demo)
+- PGCC automatically generate loops for defined timescales (and takes care of eventual parallelism to split them).
 - PGCC automatically puts semaphores for links specified as synchronous.
 - All generated C++ code has maximal inlining opportunities,
 - PGCC takes benefit of every GCC functionalities and features (easy debugging, errors and warning reporting in